MSc in Surgical Science and Practice

 If you would like to discuss the programme please contact the Course Administrator: ssp@conted.ox.ac.uk

 Help us to help you.
-Apply early - if you submit your application early, the Graduate Admissions team will be able to let you know if any items are missing.
+If you submit your application early, the Graduate Admissions team will be able to let you know if any items are missing.
 Applications must have been fully completed by the relevant application deadline in order to be considered, so please ensure that you have gathered your supporting materials in advance and have given your referees plenty of time to prepare their references before the deadline.
 Click here for a recommended timeline for applications.

 Shortlisted applicants will be invited to a Microsoft Teams video interview.